Books, Texts, Lectures

 - Do not debate spiritual matters and do not look for God in others instead of endeavoring on your own searches.

-By explaining the Middle Way, you will understand it yourself.
+By explaining the Middle Way, understand it yourself.

 - Wed: 7 pm - 10 pm